Last update 21 August 2023Diplomatic missions

 Е-mail: [email protected]

-The Embassy of Colombia in Warsaw is accredited for Bulgaria.
+The Embassy of Colombia in Warsaw is accredited for the Republic of Bulgaria

 Address: ul.
 Zwycipezcow 29,03-936 Warsaw, Polska